HenryDashwood/git-legislation/README.md

   non-canonical Markdown alongside the source PDF.
 - Deployed read API and web app on Cloudflare Workers (see Serving below).

-The corpus holds a broad point-in-time snapshot across all configured non-draft legislation types.
+The corpus holds a broad point-in-time snapshot across all configured non-draft legislation types (184,646 documents), plus deep revision histories for heavily amended primary legislation.
 Most records carry full text (CLML-derived or PDF-derived); the residue is image-only scans queued for a future OCR pass.

+Beyond the snapshot, the corpus also carries:

+- **Revision histories** — every point-in-time expression upstream offers for an act, so consecutive versions can be diffed.
+30 pilot acts are complete; expansion to 1,591 substantive primary acts is in progress.
+- **Amendment effects** — legislation.gov.uk's Changes to Legislation register (77,125 records),
+  giving each diff an attribution: which instrument changed which provision, and when it commenced.
+- **Schedules and extent variants** — schedules live in a container sibling to `Body`, and jurisdictionally divergent readings in a `Versions` container; both are walked, so the Scottish text of a provision is present and diffable separately from the English one.

 ## Local Setup